Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Characterization of the laser source

 Each fiber was tested at room temperature by recording the output power as described above.
 The power loss $P_{loss}$ was estimated as:

 where $P_{ref}$ is the power recorded at the end of the pigtail fiber (without any additional fiber) and $P_{fiber}$ is the power registered at the end of the tested fiber.
-Considering the average $P_{loss}$, Fiber I shows a loss of $\sim$~4.44~\%, Fiber II of $\sim$~2.36~\%, and Fiber III $\sim$~6.44~\%.
+Considering the average $P_{loss}$, Fiber I shows a loss of $\sim$~4.44~$\pm$~0.41~\%, Fiber II of $\sim$~2.36~$\pm$~0.32~\%, and Fiber III of $\sim$~6.44~$\pm$~1.00~\%.
 Therefore, the selected fiber was the multimode optical fiber with a 105 $\mu$m core diameter.
 All the results presented here were obtained with this fiber connected to the laser output.
+Therefore, the reference power in all measurements is the power recorded at the end of the fiber.

-Since the laser source output is proportional to the input bias, we recorded the output power as a function of the input voltage, in steps of 0.1 V, as plotted in Figure~\ref{fig::linearity}.
-The plot confirms the linear behavior between the laser input voltage and the delivered power.
+Since the laser source output is proportional to the input bias, we recorded the output power as a function of the input control voltage, in steps of 0.1 V, as plotted in Figure~\ref{fig::linearity}.\\ The plot confirms the linear behavior between the laser input control voltage and the delivered power.

 The laser stability over time is a key parameter to bias the photosensors.
-We continuously monitored the laser output power for two hours, setting an initial power of P$_{0}$~$\sim$~1~W (see Figure~\ref{fig::stabilita})~\cite{cryo_pof_creta}.
-Considering the difference between the maximum and the minimum values, we demonstrated good stability over time: \mbox{$(P_{max}-P_{min})/P_{0} \sim 5.7\%$}, with an average deviation from $P_{0}$ of $\langle P_{0} - P_i \rangle = 17.1$ mW, where $P_i$ is the power measured at time $i$.
-During the first 30 minutes of operation, a higher instability was observed, mainly due to typical laser start-up effects, such temperature fluctuations and laser current instabilities.
+We continuously monitored the laser output power for two hours, setting an initial power of P$_{0}$~$\sim$~1~W (see Figure~\ref{fig::linearity} left)~\cite{cryo_pof_creta}.
+Considering the difference between the maximum and the minimum values, we demonstrated good stability over time: \mbox{$(P_{max}-P_{min})/P_{0} \sim 5.7\%$}, with an average deviation from $P_{0}$ of $\langle P_{0} - P_i \rangle = 17.1$~mW, where $P_i$ is the power measured at time $i$.
+During the first 30 minutes of operation, a higher instability was observed, mainly due to typical laser start-up effects, such temperature fluctuations and laser current instabilities \cite{pof_fnal}.
 Excluding the initial period, excellent stability was achieved, with \mbox{$(P_{max}-P_{min})/P_{0} \sim 0.96\%$} and $\langle P_{0} - P_i \rangle = 15.9$~mW.